 Work on something important

 — How do you know what’s important?
 You talk to the end users, decision makers, product owners, a lot, early and often.
-Identify problems where you are most likely to provide information that changes behavior, and be comfortable questioning and even passing on projects.
+Identify the right questions, then those lead to problems where you are most likely to provide information that changes behavior, and be comfortable questioning and even passing on projects.

 — Make sure everyone understands and agrees on what problem is being solved and how success is being measured, and you update them throughout.
 It’ll likely be slightly the wrong problem and solution at first, that’s fine, you can course correct together.

 Get a solution out quickly